nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

 ## Purpose
-This user guide is designed to help all army admin clerks adopt, learn and master AIMS.
+This user guide shows you how to get started using AIMS and how to make use of the features by following the easy-to-understand explanations and examples.
+The user guide designed to help all army admin clerks adopt, learn and master AIMS.

 AIMS is intended to make your life easier.
 With an emphasis of proper checking and validation of contact information, AIMS eradicates time wasted on dealing with erroneous data and ensures that contact information can be collected properly on the first try.
 Seasoned users will find that AIMS helps smoothen the administrative flow of managing contact information.
 Let's start your journey with AIMS today!